coyotespike/coyotespike.github.io/_posts/2016-04-09-ALifeDecoded.md

 </div>
 </div>

+---
+layout: post
+title: Book Review: A Life Decoded
+date: 2016-04-09 12:42
+description: "A quick overview of one of the most exciting stories of modern science.
+Venter's story has a lot to teach us about the hardball politics at the upper echelons of Big Science."
+# tags will also be used as html meta keywords.
+tags:
+  - synthetic biology

+show_meta: true
+comments: true
+mathjax: true
+gistembed: true
+published: true
+noindex: false
+nofollow: false
+---

 # Book Review: A Life Decoded<a id="orgheadline6"></a>

 "How did Venter manage to get all that science done?
 How did he garner private and public